Seboran/ethereum-wallet-generator/README.md

 This application lets you create a private key / ethereum address pair with custom suffix and prefix.
 [You can try app yourself](https://ethereum-wallet-generator.herokuapp.com/)

-Every generated address can be used in the ethereum blockchain, but please du not use them.
+Every generated address respect the ethereum specs (see the [Ethereum yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf)), but I wouldn't advise you to use these addresses for real usage.

-## Why ?
+## What's the point of this app?

 This app shows that it is easy to create an ethereum address that almost looks like another ethereum address.
 Take these two ethereum address :